General Insurance

 Inside the Liability Insurance Crunch

 Over the past two years, insurers have faced a significant uptick in what’s known as “social inflation” — a term used to describe rising claim costs driven by larger legal settlements and jury verdicts.
 Multi-million (and even billion-dollar) judgments are no longer rare, particularly in industries like transportation, healthcare, and construction.
+According to Swiss Re Institute, social inflation has added billions of dollars in unexpected losses to insurer balance sheets over the past five years, fundamentally changing how carriers model long-tail liability risk.

 At the same time, legal costs have surged.
 More claims are going to trial instead of settling early, and litigation is taking longer to resolve.
 This increases defense costs, which insurers ultimately pass on to policyholders through higher premiums.
+The rise of third-party litigation funding — tracked closely by the RAND Corporation — has made it financially viable for plaintiffs to pursue cases that might previously have been dropped or settled cheaply.

 For example: